Domino Sugar Refinery: CPC proposal

 The 11 acre site was purchased by CPC Resources, the for-profit arm of the Community Preservation Corporation, and Brooklyn developer Isaac Katan in July 2004 for $55.8 million.
 Following a wide-ranging rezoning of the north Brooklyn waterfront the next year, preservationists lobbied to save the Domino Sugar Refinery and other industrial structures on the waterfront.
 The Landmarks Preservation Commission (LPC) designated the Pan, Filter, and Finishing House as an official city landmark in 2007.
 Though the yellow "Domino Sugar" sign facing the East River was not part of the designation, the developer proposed keeping the sign by displaying it on top of the Pan, Filter, and Finishing House.

 CPC's original plan for the site, designed by Rafael Viñoly, included up to nine buildings, four of which would be over 300 ft tall.
 The plan called for 2,200 apartments, 660 of which would be set aside or designated as affordable housing, as well as a school; the "Domino Sugar" sign on the refinery would be preserved.
 The CPC plan received support from the New York City Council in 2010.
 However, it faced opposition from local residents, who objected to the scale of the proposed development.
 In 2012, CPC defaulted on its development project for the Domino Sugar Factory.
-Development company Two Trees Management expressed interest for the site that June, and purchased it for $185 million that October.
+Development company Two Trees Management expressed interest for the site that June and purchased it for $185 million that October.

 SHoP proposal

 Two Trees submitted a new design plan for the site in 2013, designed by SHoP Architects.
 The new plan called for 60% more public open space on a new street grid, allowed mixed-use zoning, and was designed to connect the existing neighborhood to the new 0.25 mi waterfront.
 Two Trees' plan would still set aside 660 out of the 2,200 apartments for affordable housing, but it would also include buildings of up to 50 stories, which would be some of Brooklyn's tallest buildings.
 Though some neighborhood residents opposed the redevelopment, this opposition was more limited after Two Trees agreed to add more affordable housing and parkland.
-However, the revised plan faced objection from New York City mayor Bill de Blasio, who wanted even more affordable housing on the site, to which David Walentas indicated that he was willing to revert to the older plan.
-In March 2014, the new plans were approved by the City Planning Commission.
-At the time, the redevelopment would have cost $1.5 billion.
+One of the proposed buildings was replaced within a plaza.
+The revised plan faced objection from New York City mayor Bill de Blasio, who wanted even more affordable housing on the site.
+In response, David Walentas indicated that he was willing to revert to the older plan.

-The agency signed off on the proposal after the de Blasio administration struck a deal with Two Trees Management to include more affordable housing units.
+In March 2014, the City Planning Commission approved the new plans, which would have cost $1.5 billion, after Two Trees Management agreed to include more affordable housing units.
 That deal required Two Trees to include 700 below-market-rate units, which was 40 more than what was originally offered and 260 more than what the CPC wanted.
 In exchange, Two Trees was allowed to build its towers of up to 55 stories.
 Three floors would be built on top of the existing factory building.